envirocoder/cbcdoc/setup_wifi.rst

 #.
 Upon a successful connection CodeBug Connect will scroll an address beginning ``http://`` in green.
 Usually, this will be ``http://192.168.4.1``.

 #.
-On your laptop of smart phone open a web browser and visit http://codebug.local .
+On your laptop or smart phone open a web browser and visit http://codebug.local .
 This may not work for some operating systems, in which case you need to enter the green number that scrolled past (which will usually be http://192.168.4.1)

 #.
 After a few seconds CodeBug Connect's onboard IDE will load.
 Click the WiFi button on the top right.